CLI

 - Per-agent on-disk size of the discovered

-.pymodule when the path is known (seeAgentConfig.source_pathin the API docs). - Summary — total source bytes and a best-effort process memory metric from
+.pymodule when the path is known (seeAgentConfig.source_pathin the API docs). - Summary — total source bytes and a best-effort process memory metric

 openrtc.observability.metrics(Linux: current VmRSS; macOS: peakru_maxrss, not live RSS—seeresident_set.descriptionin--jsonoutput). - Savings estimate — a transparent estimate of the memory saved by one shared worker versus one worker per registered agent.